Our Impact

 How we’ve helped so far

-Chris Doughty, Head of Safety, Diversity and Inclusion at HMP Hollesley Bay, talks more about how the project has impacted their prison in the last four years.
+Chris Doughty, Head of Safety, Diversity and Inclusion at HMP Hollesley Bay, talks more about how the project has impacted their prison over the years.

 Feedback from our mental health training